SamdeAlfaro/DrEccoDemo/content/games/2025/Probe/index.md

 thumbnail = "thumbnail.png"
 +++

-Play against the computer to find a hidden submarine on a large grid.
+The year is 1967 and The Beatles have gone missing!
+They're hiding in a yellow submarine somewhere on the grid.

 Rules:

-- Click to place your probe anywhere for your starting position.
+- Move your probe using arrow keys (Player 1) or WASD keys (Player 2).
-- Move the probe one cell per turn using arrow keys or the on-screen buttons.
+- Every 5 seconds, one of The Beatles will peek out to give you a hint about their location.
-- The probe initially scans in a radius of 5 units; the automatic scan radius increases by 1 every 5 turns.
+- The probe scans in a radius that increases over time.
-- If the submarine falls within your scan radius you are notified and given a vague compass direction.
+- When you detect the submarine, you'll get a compass direction hint.
-- You can manually reduce the scan radius (use the slider) to help pinpoint the submarine.
+- You can manually adjust the scan radius (use the slider) to narrow your search.
-- The computer may move the submarine occasionally to make the search harder.
+- The submarine moves every 5 seconds to a new location, and The Beatles peek out again!
-- You win when you are within 2 units of the submarine.
+- You win when you get within 2 units of the yellow submarine.

-Try to find the submarine as fast as possible — your time is recorded on the local leaderboard.
+Find The Beatles as fast as possible — your time is recorded on the local leaderboard!